Form 8300 and Reporting Cash Payments of Over $10,000

-The information provided by Form 8300 provides valuable information to the Internal Revenue Service and the Financial Crimes Enforcement Network (commonly referred to as FinCEN) in their efforts to combat money laundering.
-This is an important effort, since money laundering is a tool that assists many individuals who participate in various criminal activities, ranging from tax evasion to terrorist financing to drug dealing, to hide the proceeds from their illegal activities.
+The Form 8300 provides valuable information to the Internal Revenue Service and the Financial Crimes Enforcement Network (FinCEN) in their efforts to combat money laundering.
+This is an important effort, since money laundering is a tool used to facilitate various criminal activities, ranging from tax evasion to terrorist financing to drug dealing, to hide the proceeds from their illegal activities.

 Filing Form 8300

-Generally, any person in a trade or business who receives more than $10,000 in cash in a single transaction or in related transactions must file Form 8300.
-A "person" includes an individual, a company, a corporation, a partnership, an association, a trust, or an estate.
-A "person" must file a Form 8300 with the IRS if any part of the transaction occurs within any of the 50 states, the District of Columbia, or a U.S. possession or territory (American Samoa, The Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico and the U.S. Virgin Islands).
+Generally, any person in a trade or business who receives more than $10,000 in cash in a single transaction or in related transactions must file a Form 8300.
+Persons includes an individual, a company, a corporation, a partnership, an association, a trust, or an estate.
+Persons must file a Forms 8300 with the IRS if any part of the transaction occurs within any of the 50 states, the District of Columbia, or a U.S. possession or territory (American Samoa, The Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico and the U.S. Virgin Islands).

-If you are required to file Form 8300, you must do so by the 15th day after the date the cash transaction occurs.
-A "person" can file Form 8300 electronically or by mailing the form to the IRS at: Detroit Computing Center, P.O.
+If you are required to file Form 8300, you must do so by the 15th day after the date the cash transaction occurred.
+A person can file Forms 8300 electronically or by mailing the form to the IRS at: Detroit Computing Center, P.O.
 Box 32621, Detroit, Michigan 48232.

 Meeting the proper filing requirement and the requirement to furnish a written statement to each person named on the Form 8300 is very important, because there are potential civil and criminal penalties for failure to file Form 8300.
 Penalties for violation of the Form 8300 filing and furnishing requirements have been increased by the Trade Preferences Extension Act of 2015.
 Increased penalties apply to Forms 8300 and related notices requiring filing or furnishing after December 31, 2015.
-See Form 8300 Penalties Increase for more information.
+In addition, penalty amounts are now adjusted annually for inflation.

 Electronic Filing for Form 8300

-On Sept 19, 2012, FinCEN announced that businesses are now able to electronically file their Form 8300 using the Bank Secrecy Act (BSA) Electronic Filing (E-Filing) System.
-E-filing is free, and is a quick and secure way for "persons" to file Form 8300.
+On Sept 19, 2012, FinCEN announced that businesses may electronically file their Forms 8300 using the Bank Secrecy Act (BSA) Electronic Filing (E-Filing) System.
+E-filing is free, and is a quick and secure way for persons to file Forms 8300.
 Filers will receive an electronic acknowledgement of each submission.
-For more information about Form 8300 e-filing, read the FinCEN news release.
+For more information about Form 8300 e-filing, see the FinCEN news release.

 The following educational products have been developed for your use in learning more about why, when and where to file Form 8300: